-At Denver Business Coach we believe that no matter when you are planning to sell your business, you must be building an asset someone would want to buy – otherwise, you ultimately have a job, not a business.
+Whether you want to sell next year or a decade from now, you must be building an asset someone would buy – otherwise, you have a job, not a business.

 Here are eight ways to ensure you are building a company, not just doing a job: